Your Guide to Credit Card Processing Fees in Canada

 Key Takeaways

-• Amex cards have higher credit card fees in Canada compared to Visa and Mastercard.
+• Amex cards have higher credit card fees in Canada than Visa or Mastercard.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.